 What is tobacco?

-Tobacco is the dried leaves of the plant that grow in many parts of the world.
+Tobacco is the dried leaves of plants from the Nicotiana genus that grow in many parts of the world.
+Around 70 species of tobacco are known, but the species grown commercially is usually N. tabacum.
 The main active ingredient is nicotine.

 Most tobacco used in this country comes from America and is sold as cigarettes.
 Cigars and pipe tobacco are made from stronger, darker tobacco.
 Snuff is powdered tobacco that is sniffed up the nose.